-Notice of Availability of Funds and FY 2023 - 2024 Program Solicitation for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Incentive Funds Program
+Notice of Availability of Funds and FY 2023-2024 Program Solicitation for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Matching Funds Program

 Announcement Type: Renewal.
-Notice of Solicitation for Grant Applications under the North

-Carolina SBIR/STTR Phase I Incentive Funds Program (the "Incentive

-Program").

-Funding Opportunity Number: NCBSTI-FY2324I

-Statute and Guidelines: This Incentive Solicitation is issued pursuant to the Incentive Program established under N.C.
-Gen. Stat. § 143B-437.80 and the Guidelines issued pursuant to N.C.
-Gen. Stat. § 143B-437.82, which govern the administration of this program.
-The Guidelines are incorporated into this Incentive Solicitation by reference, and may be found on the North Carolina Board of Science & Technology's website at: Guidelines.

-Solicitation Period: July 1, 2023 - June 30, 2024, or until funds have been exhausted.

-Key Dates: Applicants must have received official notification of receipt of their Phase

-I Proposal by a Federal SBIR/STTR agency during the Solicitation

-Period\\ to be eligible.

-\\For companies whose federal proposal submission occurred between the start date (July 1, 2023) and active date (November 14, 2023) of this Solicitation, the Board prefers to receive Applications within forty-five

-(45) days of the release date of this Solicitation.

-Deadline to submit to NCBSTI-FY2324I

-June 30, 2024, at 11:59 p.m., or until funds have been exhausted.

-Maximum Grant Amount: \$12,000 (see Section III below for more details)

-Funding Available: \$400,000
+Notice of Solicitation (Solicitation) for grant applications under the North Carolina SBIR/STTR Phase I Matching Funds Program (the "Match Program").
+Funding Opportunity Number: NCBSTI-FY2324M Statute and Guidelines: This Solicitation is issued pursuant to the Match Program established under N.C.G.S. § 143B-437.81 and the Guidelines issued pursuant to N.C.G.S. §143B-437.82, which govern the administration of this program.
+The Guidelines are incorporated into this Solicitation by reference and may be found on the North Carolina Board of Science, Technology & Innovation's website at: Guidelines.
+Solicitation Period: July 1, 2023 - June 30, 2024, inclusive, or until funds have been exhausted.
+Key Dates: Applicants must have received official notification of Phase I award by a Federal SBIR/STTR agency during the Solicitation Period to be eligible.
+For companies whose Federal notification occurred between the start date (July 1, 2023) and release date (November 14, 2023) of this Solicitation, the Board must receive applications within forty-five (45) days of the release date of this Solicitation.
+Deadline to submit to NCSBSTI-FY2324M June 30, 2024, at 11:59 p.m., or until funds have been exhausted.
+Maximum Grant Amount & Eligible Applicants: 50% of the Federal SBIR/STTR Program award, not to exceed \$60,000.
+Due to funding limitations, the Board has imposed additional restrictions, as allowed by the governing statute and Guidelines.
+Eligible applicants are limited to those Phase I SBIR/STTR awardees that satisfy the eligibility requirements in Section E of the Guidelines and meet either of the following two conditions: Are located in a Tier 1 or 2 county (current designations), as defined by the North Carolina Department of Commerce; or Are located in a Tier 3 county (current designations), have not previously received more than one (1) award under the Match Program, and have fewer than six (6) full time employees.
+Tier designations are updated each November and become effective January of the following year.
+Funding Available: The maximum amount of funding available for all grants awarded under this solicitation is \$2,412,000.